 1992 – 1996

-Upcoming performances for C YNTHIA CLAYTON will include her first Marschallin (Der Rosenkavalier) for Moores Opera House in Houston, Texas.
-In May of 2012, she appears in the title role of Madama Butterfly for Intermountain Opera.
-Other performances in 2011 for Ms. Clayton included Alice Ford (Falstaff) with Utah Opera for which she received rave reviews in the Salt Lake Tribune, and the role of Leonora (Il trovatore) for Opera Grand Rapids.
+Other recent performances for Ms. Clayton included her first Marschallin (Der Rosenkavalier) for Moores Opera House in Houston, Texas.
+In May of 2012, she appeared in the title role of Madama Butterfly for Intermountain Opera.
+Other performances in 2011 included Alice Ford (Falstaff) with Utah Opera for which she received rave reviews in the Salt Lake Tribune, and the role of Leonora (Il trovatore) for Opera Grand Rapids.

 Engagements during 2010-11 included the role of Tosca for the Houston Grand Opera and a recital in Lima, Peru.
 Ms. Clayton also joined former resident artist Layna Chianakis at an Opera Gala for Intermountain Opera in Bozeman, Montana, then returned to perform in the alternate cast of Houston Grand Opera’s production of Madama Butterfly in fall, 2010.
 Other recent performances include the role of Mimì (La bohème) for the 2009 Mendocino Music Festival, a role she also performed with Houston Grand Opera in May of 2008.
 In April, she appeared as a soloist in Mendelssohn’s St Paul with the Houston Symphony Choir alongside her husband, Hector Vasquez.